-------------------------------------------------------------------------------

 Also see

-Help: [U] 20 Estimation and postestimation commands parmest, parmby, parmest_outdest_opts, parmest_ci_opts, parmest_varadd_opts, parmest_varmod_opts, parmby_only_opts
+Manual: [U] 20 Estimation and postestimation commands On-line: help for estcom help for parmest, parmby, parmest_outdest_opts, parmest_ci_opts, parmest_varadd_opts, parmest_varmod_opts, parmby_only_opts